akgoode/homebridge-lennox-icomfort/README.md

 - Username: This is the username required to sign into https://www.myicomfort.com
 - Password: This is the password for the same login
 - Temperature Units: Only supports F right now.
 Leave it at F.

+It is best to run this in a child bridge until I have more users and understand what issues there are.
+No slowdowns so far.

 ### What is there today:
 - All the features for a base thermostat implementation in Homebridge